Limited Resources: Circumstances Fall Short¶

 6 Even if I wanted to boast, I would not be a fool, because I would be speaking the truth.
 But I refrain, so no one will credit me with more than he sees in me or hears from me, 7 or because of these surpassingly great revelations.
 So to keep me from becoming conceited, I was given a thorn in my flesh, a messenger of Satan, to torment me.
 8 Three times I pleaded with the Lord to take it away from me.

-What significant spiritual experience did Paul have just before being given his thorn in the flesh (v.6-7)?
+What significant spiritual experience did Paul have (v.2-4)?

-How might Paul's extraordinary spiritual revelations make the subsequent thorn in the flesh seem even more paradoxical or difficult to accept?
+How did this extraordinary spiritual revelations make the subsequent thorn in the flesh seem even more paradoxical or difficult to accept?

-• It highlights the contrast between immense spiritual privilege and intense personal suffering, showing that even deep spiritual experiences don't exempt us from hardship.
+- It highlights the contrast between spiritual privilege and intense personal suffering, showing that even deep spiritual experiences don't exempt us from hardship.

 How can something intended by Satan for torment simultaneously serve God's purpose for sanctification and protection from pride?

-• God, in His sovereignty, can redeem and redirect even the enemy's intentions for the good of His children, using trials to foster humility and dependence.
+- God can redeem and redirect the enemy's intentions for the good of His children, using trials to foster humility and dependence.

 What was Paul's response to the thorn, and what does this tell us about his initial desire?